schoenemeyer/CPUvsGPU-Performance-Test/README.md

 - Lenovo Ideapad 1 x AMD A6-7310 APU with AMD Radeon R4 Graphics and 16GB RAM running under CENTOS7.4
 - Lenovo Notebook Yoga 500 - 15ISK with 1x i5-6200U CPU Linux running with Ubuntu Subsystem ( 4.4.0-17134-Microsoft #471-Microsoft Fri Dec 07 20:04:00 PST 2018 x86_64 x86_64 x86_64 GNU/Linux ); Host OS Windows 10 HOME, Build 1803.
-- Workstation 1 x AMD FX-6300 6c with 1 x NVIDIA GTX 1050Ti  running under CentOS 7.4, 16GB RAM
+- Workstation 1 x AMD FX-6300 6c with 1 x NVIDIA GTX 1050Ti  running under CentOS 7.4, 16GB RAM, CUDA 9.1 and NVIDIA Driver 390.87

 For this example we assume you have installed python and tensorflow correctly on the plaform.
 For this benchmark I used these versions